leeclaire156/Employee-Tracker/README.md

 ![User uses Change Directory (cd) to access repository through external terminal](./assets/screenshots/External-Terminal-Method-2.PNG)

-* Once this repository has been reached, type in `node server.js` into the terminal and hit `Enter`.
+* Once this repository has been reached, type in `node index.js` or `node index` into the terminal and hit `Enter`.
 This will start the questions prompt.
 Answer the questions as according to the project in question.
 ![Initializing the app with 'node index.js' in the external terminal](./assets/screenshots/External-Terminal-Initializing.PNG)

 * The first question will ...